gauravsaxena1997/mantra-wayfinding/README.md

 -   `spec_id`: A unique identifier for the generation request.
 -   `mode`: The operating mode used (`"AUTO"`, `"MANUAL"`, `"JSON"`).
 -   `alt_text`: A descriptive text for accessibility (screen readers).
--   `caption`: The main text to be used in the Instagram post caption.
+-   `caption`: The main body text for the Instagram post, ending with an encouraging question and the ✨ emoji.
+It should **NOT** include the quote, author, or source.
 -   `hashtags`: An array of 6-8 relevant hashtags.
 Each string **must** begin with a `#`.
 -   `notes`: Internal notes from the model about its creative choices or any changes it made.